Workiva/dart_dev/README.md

 ```

 Additionally, `TestTool` automatically applies [`--build-filter`][build-filter]
-options to the `pub run build_runner test` command to help reduce build time and
+options to the `dart run build_runner test` command to help reduce build time and
 speed up dev iteration when running a subset of the available tests.

 Generally speaking, these dart tool abstractions provide a place to address